Omaka Valley which is part of the Southern Valleys sub-region of Marlborough.

 Topography: Flat within a small open valley.

 Climate: A warm site with higher temperature days and cooler nights than average in Marlborough.

 Regional characteristics and contribution to uniqueness of flavours:

-The vines are planted in the Omaka Valley which consists of clay rich, compact soil.
-This terrior is conducive to growing top-quality Pinot Noir as it achieves good fruit tannin development and concentrated flavours.
+The vines are planted in the Omaka Valley which consists of clay-rich, compact soil.
+This terroir is conducive to growing top quality Pinot Noir as it achieves good fruit tannin development and concentrated flavours.

 Deeply coloured ruby core with a thin light purple rim.

 Concentrated dark fruit aromas with spice and savoury notes.

 Dense, dark and brooding with complex mixed forest berry flavours, coffee, new leather and a rich silky structure.
 The finish is long and lingering with a combination or charred oak, spice and savoury notes.